lingosandi/agent-web-os/README.md

 # agent-web-os

-Browser-based bash + Node.js runtime with an observable in-memory filesystem.
-Run shell commands, execute Node.js scripts, and manage files entirely in the browser — no server required.
+Browser-based operating system for your agents.
+Bash + Node.js + Python runtime with an observable in-memory filesystem.
+Install NPM or PIP packages, run shell commands, execute Node.js scripts, and manage files entirely in the browser — no server required.
+Supports Claude Code, Codex CLI, and OpenCode.

 ## Install